Industrial Assets, Modern Uncertainties, and Performance Dynamics (IAM560)

 Content

-The main content is based on the changing characteristics of modern industrial assets and engineering infrastructures from a real world perspective.
-It covers new uncertainties, challenging performance demands in modern industrial environments, and how complex processes influence different types of scenarios, decision settings, methods and indicators, etc., to manage; technical, operational, and overall performance demands of complex industrial assets, engineering infrastructures, and systems in modern times.
+The main content is based on the major changes and critical characteristics of modern industrial assets and engineering infrastructures from a real world perspective.
+It covers new uncertainties, challenging performance demands in modern industrial environments, and how complex processes influence different types of scenarios, decision settings, and performance indicators, etc., to manage; technical, operational, and overall performance demands of complex industrial assets, engineering infrastructures, systems, and critical processes in modern times.

-Various practical industrial examples are used to emphasise on the real world industrial importance, mutual dependencies, as well as dilemmas between assets and performance in modern complex industrial contexts.
+Throughout the course, various practical industrial examples are used to emphasise on the real world industrial dynamics and inherent uncertainties of performance, mutual interdependencies to mitigate risks and to enhance value creation, as well as to discuss dilemmas between Industrial assets and performance challenges in modern complex industrial contexts.

 Learning outcome